meet wild things!

 "Being in the woods and connecting with the natural environment is the best way I know how to engage young people.
 As the trees transport you away from the noise and chaos and time seems to find a new pace, absorbed in new colours and smells, little opportunities creep in that allow you to explore and express feelings that are too big to think about in the outside world."

-Kat has worked with Wild Things since 2012 and has been a member since 2017.
-She is a Level 3 qualified Forest School Leader.
+Kat is a Level 3 qualified Forest School Leader.
 Kat holds a BA(Hons) in Fine Art and has a background in Play and Youth Work.
+Kat has worked with the Wild Things Ecological Eduation Collective for over 13 years.

-Kat holds a certificate in outdoor first aid and is the designated safeguarding lead for Wild Things.
+Kat holds a certificate in outdoor first aid.

 Maja Likar

 “I grew up in rural Slovenia, right on the edge of the woods.
-Those woods offered me the breathing space I needed, and provided a place of rest and solace.
-I still feel that way, it feels that no matter where I live, I can find that familiarity and connection in the woods.
-And I see that in the children we work with, for whom the UK often is not their first home and also for the children who do not have much space in their lives (physical or mental) - they seem to feel at home again when they come to the woods.
+Those woods offered me the breathing space I needed, and provided a place of solace.
+I still feel that way, no matter where I live, I can find that connection in the woods.
+I notice a similar thing in the children we work with, for whom the UK often is not their first home and also for the children who do not have much space in their lives (physical or mental) - they seem to feel at home again when they come to the woods.

-It's one of the best things, to be able to experience that with them and all the precious moments of adventure, joy and connection that come from that.
-How lucky am I, to be able to be with them in the woods!”
+It's one of the best things, to be able to experience that with them and the joy that comes from that!”

-Maja’s strength lies in youth and play work: she started off by running a youth club in inner city Nottingham and later worked for the Nottingham City Council Play and Youth Service as a play and youth worker and a senior, and now has over 10 years of experience of working with children.
+Maja’s background is in youth and play work: she ran a youth club in inner city Nottingham and later worked for the Nottingham City Council Play and Youth Service as a play and youth worker and a senior.
 Maja is a qualified outdoor first aider and holds a certificate in mental health first aid.

 Maja is also a qualified and registered Art Psychotherapist and is currently working as a Specialist Mental Health Mentor and works as an art therapist with young people and families from the Nottingham CYF Project.